top of page

 CONSERVATION

 Climate change poses a significant threat to sea turtles.
 Warming sea temperatures leads to coral bleaching and disease outbreaks which stress turtles in their foraging grounds.
-Warming is also partly responsible for the unprecedented overgrowth of Sargassum seaweed beds, including at Jumby Bay, which hampers nesting and prevents hatchlings from safely reaching the sea.
+Warming is also partly responsible for the unprecedented growth of Sargassum seaweed in the Atlantic, including at Jumby Bay, which hampers nesting and prevents hatchlings from safely reaching the sea.
 Nesting beaches are being eroded by more frequent and intense storms and flooding from both sea level rise and increased temperatures.
 In addition, since sea turtles' sex determination is dependent on the temperature of the nest, male to female sex ratios would likely become skewed by climate change.
 For further information on climate-related changes and ocean ecosystems, visit NOAA's climate site

 Historically, hawksbills have been harvested for their beautiful and highly valued carapace (shell).
 The "tortoiseshell" used for jewelry and trinkets is not tortoise-derived at all.
 Rather, it comes from hawksbills.
 International trade in tortoiseshell is now banned and many governments have passed legislation against its sale, as hawksbills are protected under Appendix 1 of